zzhangjii/learning-library/oci-library/Foundational/Autonomous_Data_Warehouse/ADW_HOL.md

 ![]( img/image012.png)

 5. You must protect this file to prevent unauthorized database access.
 Therefore, you need to create a password to protect this file.
-For this exercise enter *Demo_2018DB##* and click **Download** and save it to your desktop
+For this exercise enter the same password you used on Practice-3 and click **Download** and save it to your desktop

 ![]( img/image013.png)